 Endeavour Energy adopts a process of exploring feasible methods of supply in assessing the ability to supply development applications.
 However, for greenfield sites, Endeavour Energy needs to determine the length of time that the existing network will be able to sustain the prevailing precinct development rate.
 Endeavour Energy needs to balance timely investment with the ramping up of demand as development progresses.

-Figure 1 - Overview of the RIT-D process
+2.1 Completion of RIT-D Process